Codein-Labs/ibexa-seo-toolkit/docs/INSTALL.md

 Obviously, the migration name matches what we've got at the current time of editing this documentation.
 Look inside the bundle to find the migration file.

+## That's it!

+Yeah, the bundle is installed!
+Move onto the [usage section](./usage) to find out how to specify your custom configuration.

+[1]: REQUIREMENTS.md

+## FAQ

+### Why so much configuration ?

+As an Ibexa bundle, we want to make sure developers can extend / override most of it.

+Moreover, we use React for adding an interface in the backoffice, for maintainability purposes ... and it comes with upfront application configuration.

 ### Compiling backoffice translations

 ```bash